A Super-Resolution Framework for Tensor Decomposition: Introduction

 \section{Introduction}

-Tensors provide natural representations for massive multi-mode datasets encountered in image and video processing \cite{Liu:2013bh}, collaborative filtering \cite{Chen:2005jn}, array signal processing \cite{Lim:2010if}, and psychometrics \cite{Smilde:2005wf}.
-Tensor methods also form the backbone of many machine learning, signal processing, and statistical algorithms, including independent component analysis (ICA) \cite{Cardoso:1989eo, Goyal:2014gv}, latent graphical model learning \cite{Anandkumar:2014vz}, dictionary learning \cite{Barak:2014vw}, and Gaussian mixture estimation \cite{Hsu:2013iz}.
-The utility of tensors in such diverse applications is mainly due to the ability to identify \emph{overcomplete}, \emph{non-orthogonal} factors from tensor data as already suggested by Kruskal's theorem \cite{Kruskal:1977dx}.
-This is known as tensor decomposition, which describes the problem of decomposing a tensor into a linear combination of a small number of rank one tensors.
-This is in sharp contrast to the inherent ambiguous nature of matrix decompositions without additional assumptions such as orthogonality and nonnegativity.
+Tensors provide natural representations for massive multi-mode datasets encountered in many applications including image and video processing \cite{Liu:2013bh}, collaborative filtering \cite{Chen:2005jn}, array signal processing \cite{Lim:2010if}, convolutional networks design \cite{ge2017learning} and psychometrics \cite{Smilde:2005wf}.
+Tensor methods also form the backbone of many machine learning, signal processing, and statistical algorithms, including independent component analysis (ICA) \cite{Cardoso:1989eo}, latent graphical model learning \cite{anandkumar2017analyzing}, dictionary learning \cite{Barak:2014vw}, and Gaussian mixture estimation \cite{Hsu:2013iz}.
+The utility of tensors in such diverse applications is mainly due to the ability to identify {\em overcomplete}, {\em non-orthogonal} factors from tensor data as already suggested by \textsf{Kruskal's theorem} \cite{Kruskal:1977dx}.
+This is known as tensor decomposition, which describes the problem of decomposing a tensor into a linear combination of a small number of rank-1 tensors.
+The identifiability of tensor factors is in sharp contrast to the inherent ambiguous nature of matrix decompositions without additional assumptions such as orthogonality and non-negativity.

 In addition to its practical applicability, tensor decomposition is also of fundamental theoretical interest in solving linear inverse problems involving low-rank tensors.
-For one thing, theoretical results for tensor decomposition inform what types of rank-one tensor combinations are identifiable given full observations.
-For another, the dual polynomial is constructed to certify a particular decomposition, which is useful in investigating the regularization power of tensor nuclear norm for tensor inverse problems.
-These problems include completion, denoising, and robust tensor principal component analysis.
-Certifying dual polynomial constructed in this work will play a role in tensor completion similar to the role played by the subdifferential characterization of matrix nuclear norm in matrix completion and low-rank matrix recovery \cite{Candes:2009kja, Recht:2010hta}.
+For one thing, theoretical results for tensor decomposition inform what types of rank-1 tensor combinations are identifiable given full observations.
+For another, a dual polynomial is constructed to certify a particular decomposition, which is useful in investigating the regularization power of the tensor nuclear norm for tensor inverse problems, including tensor completion, tensor denoising, and robust tensor principal component analysis.
+We expect that the {\em dual certificate} constructed in this work will play an important role in these tensor inverse problems similar to that of the subdifferential characterization of matrix nuclear norm in matrix completion and low-rank matrix recovery \cite{Candes:2009kja, Recht:2010hta}.